Mymo-in-Bb/kolic-reference-grammar/phonology.md

 - /ɾ/ and /ɾ̥/ can be realised as [r] and [r̥] (in free variation)
 - /ŋ/ can sometimes be realised as [ŋg], especially if the speaker puts emphasis on the word or wants to articulate clearly.
 - /f/ is realised as [v] intervocalically.
+- the voiced dental fricative /ð/ is in an intervocalic position sometimes realised as a voiced dental lateral approximant [l̪] by some, particularly younger speakers.

 <!--a name="vowels" /-->
 ## Vowels {#vowels}